eva-bexk/clap-lab.github.io/index.markdown

 title: Human-Centered Data Science
 description: Research Group at the University of Göttingen
 ---
-This page is currently under construction.
-We are a new research group led by [Prof. Lisa Beinborn](https://beinborn.eu/) at the institute of computer science.
+We are a research group led by [Prof. Lisa Beinborn](https://beinborn.eu/) at the institute of computer science, university of Göttingen.

 If you are interested in our work, reach out to claplab[at]cs.uni-goettingen.de

 **Research**

-We work on natural language processing and are interested in the following topics:
+We work on natural language processing (NLP) with a human-centered perspective.
+We want to develop poly-vocal models that account for human variation, uncertainty, and cognitive complexity and are currently most interested in the following topics:

-- Cognitively plausible representation learning
+- Multilingual NLP
+- (Cognitively Plausible) Representation Learning
-- Interpretability and bias of language models
+- Interpretability and Bias of Machine Learning Models
-- Cross-lingual transfer in multilingual models
-- Educational language technology
+- Educational Language Technology
-- Poly-vocal models that account for human variation, uncertainty, and cognitive complexity
-- Cross-lingual patterns in eye tracking data of reading
+- Modelling Eye-Tracking Data of Language Processing

 **Teaching**